trewknowledge/GDPR/README.txt

    1. Nature of the personal data breach
    1. Name and contact details of the data protection officer
    1. Likely consequences of the personal data breach
-   1. Measures taken or proposed to be taken
+   1. Measures were taken or proposed to be taken
 1. A confirmation email is then sent to the Data Processor to confirm the breach notification.
 1. After email confirming, the plugin will begin notifying all users of the breach in batches every hour until all users receive the notification.